knox-dude/knox-dude/README.md

 - 👋 Hi, I’m @knox-dude, aka andrew knox.
-- 👀 I’m interested in Python and Rust development.
+- 👀 I’m interested in Web development with Javascript.
-- 🌱 I’m currently learning Rust and I have a solid foundation in Python and Java.
+- 🌱 I’m currently learning Javscript and I have a solid foundation in Python and Java.
 - 💞️ I’m looking to collaborate on ... anything!
 I would love to meet people in the community and am open to collab on anything.
 - 📫 How to reach me ... email: andrew.knox@live.com